Adoption Isn’t “Giving My Baby Away”

 No matter how far along you are in your pregnancy, you can always choose adoption.
 Even if your child has already been born, Lifetime can help you.

-You can talk with an Adoption Coordinator confidentially and with no obligation, by calling 1-800-923-6784.
+You can talk with an Adoption Coordinator confidentially and with no obligation to get more open adoption facts, by calling 1-800-923-6784.

 Lifetime Adoption, Inc.